duarteocarmo/duarteocarmo.com/content/posts/10-devtuga.markdown

 Alright, that being said.
 What tools did I use to build it?

-## 2.The technolgy
+## 2.The technology

 #### 2.1.[Python](https://www.python.org/)
-I would be lying if I tod you python was not my favorite language.
+I would be lying if I told you python was not my favorite language.
 If I can build it, I prefer to build it with python.
 For some years now, I have been totally embedded in the language's ecosystem.
-From data science projects, web development, devops, guis, or just scripts that help people arround me.
+From data science projects, web development, devops, guis, or just scripts that help people around me.
 I think python is big, and it's here to stay.
-For me, it's a bit like writting poetry.
+For me, it's a bit like writing poetry.

 ```python